ibm-cloud-docs/blockchain/howto/ibp-console-build-network.md

 This configuration isn't mandatory.
 The {{site.data.keyword.blockchainfull_notm}} Platform 2.0 is highly customizable.
 If you have resources available in your Kubernetes cluster, you can use the console found a consortium with many peer organizations.
 You can also create a peer organization that connects to multiple ordering services.
 This tutorial provides the steps you need to build your own network, with references to topics that provide a deeper dive into the {{site.data.keyword.blockchainfull_notm}} Platform and the console.

-In this **Build a network** tutorial, we build only a portion of the network above, a simple network that can be used to host an orderer and a single peer organization and peer on a single channel.
+In this **Building a network** tutorial, we build only a portion of the network above, a simple network that can be used to host an orderer and a single peer organization and peer on a single channel.
 The following illustration shows the portion of the network above that we will build:
 ![Simple network structure](../images/ibp2-simple-network.png "Simple network structure")
 *Figure 2.
 Simple network structure*
 This configuration is useful for quickly getting started and testing a smart contract but is not very meaningful until you add other organizations to transact with, creating a truly distributed ledger.
-Therefore, in the subsequent [Join a network](/docs/services/blockchain/howto/ibp-console-join-network.html#ibp-console-join-network) tutorial, we show you how to create additional peer organizations and peers, and how to add a new organization to the channel.
+Therefore, in the subsequent [Joining a network tutorial](/docs/services/blockchain/howto/ibp-console-join-network.html#ibp-console-join-network), we show you how to create additional peer organizations and peers, and how to add a new organization to the channel.

 Throughout this tutorial we supply **recommended values** for some of the fields in the console.
 This allows the names and identities to be easier to recognize in the tabs and drop-down lists.
 These values are not mandatory, but you will find them helpful.
 We provide a table of the recommended values after each task.
 {:tip}